Review of the Capital One Spark Miles Select and Spark Miles for Business Credit Cards

 Capital One also offers a trio of cash back business cards, including one for average credit, and you can check them out in our Review of the Capital One Spark Business Credit Cards.

-Keep reading to learn more about the Spark Miles cards, but remember that the Spark Cash cards are more useful.
+Keep reading to learn more about the Spark Miles cards and see if one is right for you.

 Our Rating: 4 out of 5 Stars

 We gave the Spark Miles Select and Spark Miles cards 4 out of 5 Stars because they’re good options for business owners who travel, either infrequently or quite a bit.
-The Spark Miles Select, with no annual fee and offering 1.5 miles per dollar, is good for less traveling and spending.
-The Spark Miles — $95 annual fee, 2 miles per dollar — is better for more traveling and spending.
+The Spark Miles Select is good for less traveling and spending.
+The Spark Miles is better for more traveling and spending.

 If you spend more than $19,000 per year, the Spark Miles will be more rewarding for you, all other things being equal; if you spend less than that per year, the Spark Miles Select will provide the equivalent of more cash back overall.

-These cards let you earn miles on every purchase you make, rather than certain categories, making them more flexible than some other travel reward cards when it comes to earning rewards.
-They each have a decent signup bonus as a reward for spending a certain amount in the first 3 months.
+These cards let you earn miles on every purchase you make, making them more flexible than some other travel reward cards when it comes to earning rewards.
+They each have a decent introductory bonus as a reward for spending a certain amount in the first three months.
 The extra benefits can save you a bit of money while traveling, and make your trips more enjoyable with discounts and room upgrades at hotels.
 Included are some business-specific benefits to help you manage and organize your spending.

 The Spark Miles cards can be used to help build your business credit because they report your regular activity to the business credit bureaus, providing another avenue for you to prove your business’s creditworthiness.
 There are no foreign transaction fees to worry about when traveling outside the country.